contao/docs-archive/manual/en/04-Managing-content.md

 ![](https://raw.github.com/contao/docs/3.0/manual/en/images/newsletter-recipients.jpg)

-In case you already have a list of recipients, you can import them into Contao from a <abbr title="Comma-separated values">CSV</abbr> file.
+In case you already have a list of recipients, you can import them into Contao from a CSV file.

 ### Personalized newsletters

 Insofar as you are sending newsletters to registered members, you can personalize them with so called "Simple Tokens".
-Simple tokens are similar to [insert tags][3] and can be used in both the <abbr title="HyperText Markup Language">HTML</abbr> and the text content of a newsletter.
+Simple tokens are similar to [insert tags][3] and can be used in both the HTML and the text content of a newsletter.

 ```
 Dear ##firstname## ##lastname##,